-The Group has set up various channels through which workers can report their concerns and needs, as well as report any violations of their rights/episodes of discrimination; in particular, these include the mechanism for reporting to the Parent's Ethics Officer, the whistleblowing procedure and trade union communications.
-The Group identifies two bodies responsible for the promotion and correct interpretation of the content and purposes of the Code of Ethics (hereinafter also "the Code"): the Appointments, Governance and Sustainability Committee (hereinafter also "the Committee"), which plays a proposal, advisory, investigation and support role with reference to the content and purposes of the Code of Ethics, and the Ethics Officer, who assists the Committee in carrying out its duties.
+The Group has set up various channels through which workers can report their concerns and needs, as well as report any violations of their rights/episodes of discrimination; in particular, these include the mechanism for reporting to the Parent's Ethics Officer, the whistleblowing procedure82 and trade union communications.
+The Group identifies two bodies responsible for the promotion and correct interpretation of the content and purposes of the Code of Ethics (hereinafter also "the Code"): the Appointments, Governance and Sustainability Committee (hereinafter also "the Code of Ethics, and the Ethics Officer, who assists the Committee in carrying out its duties.
 According to the Code, reports may be made regarding alleged violations of the Code, criticisms, suggestions and, more generally, requests for clarifications and/or interpretations on the most suitable models of conduct to avoid violations or non-compliance with the Code.
 Communications and requests may be submitted by all workers to the Ethics Officer, in writing via ordinary post, by e-mail (to responsabile.etico@unipol.it) or by phone.
 In the event of harassment, in addition to bringing their condition to the attention of the People Management function, the employee can refer the matter to the union-appointed members of the Group's Mobbing Commission.
 If situations emerge that, even in the absence of reports, may reasonably be considered to be in conflict with the Code of Ethics, the Committee, or the Ethics Officer it has delegated, may undertake specific investigations.